-Managing security can seem overwhelming, but it doesn’t have to be.
-Staying in line with the IRS security six and protecting client data is possible with the right amount of planning—and with the right partner.
-Outsourcing elements of data security to a cloud provider can help firms mitigate the logistical, financial and legal challenges involved with staying compliant with the security six and keeping client data locked up tight.
+Outsourcing elements of data security to a trusted partner can help firms.
+With partners, firms can mitigate the logistical, financial and legal challenges involved with staying compliant with the Security Six.
+Outsourcing can also help firms keep client data locked up tight.

 Smart Security Management represents a new model for handling security—one where firms take a holistic approach to security both inside and outside of the cloud.
 And who better to help you achieve this than Right Networks—a leading provider of cloud and security services with more than two decades of experience?
 Right Networks security tools allow firms to go beyond IRS Security Six requirements and reach a higher level of security overall.
 Achieve Smart Security Management by adopting the right set of Right Networks products, including:

 Are you ready to take your firm’s security strategy beyond where it is today?
 Contact Right Networks.